graciellehigino/the-return-of-the-fleas/manuscript.md

-discarded: the network #22 had no correspondents on hosts tree--> The output of the `pcd` function can be divided in compositional (PCDc) and phylogenetic (PCDp) aspects of beta-diversity, which were summarized through a Principal Component Analysis (PCA) and grouped by their own *kmeans* for both parasites and hosts.
+discarded: the network #22 had no correspondents on hosts tree--> The output of the `pcd` function can be divided in compositional (PCDc) and phylogenetic (PCDp) aspects of beta-diversity, which were summarized through a Principal Component Analysis (PCA) and grouped by their own *k-means* for both parasites and hosts.

-Networks beta-diversity indexes are composed by their characteristics on species composition and interactions both on local and regional networks [@Poisot2012DisSpe].
+Because of particular characteristics such as communities' species composition and relationship with local environment, the differences in ecological networks can be due to species turnover, links established by shared species or a combination of both.
+In this sense, networks beta-diversity indexes are composed by their characteristics on species composition and interactions both on local and regional networks [@Poisot2012DisSpe].
 Here we assessed three indexes that summarize these information in different ways:
 1. *$\beta$s*: this index corresponds to the differences on species composition between networks.
 A high $\beta$s means solely a high species turnover [@Koleff2003MeaBet].